dotnet/runtime/docs/design/tools/illink/feature-check-attributes.md

   The analyzer wouldn't know about the relationship between this check and `RuntimeFeature.IsDynamicCodeSupported` or `"System.Runtime.CompilerServices.RuntimeFeature.IsDynamicCodeSupported"`, but encoding this relationship isn't strictly necessary if we are only interested in representing feature _guards_ via attributes.

+  On its own this is not enough for ILLink/ILCompiler to do branch elimination, because there's no tie to the feature switch name.

 - a reference to the feature name string:

   ```csharp